Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Conclusion and Remarks

 \section{Conclusion and Remarks}

-In this work, we introduce a hybrid JSCC scheme for MIMO CSI compression combining autoencoder-based initial estimation with diffusion-based refinement.
-Our residual diffusion approach initializes reverse diffusion with a coarse autoencoder estimate, tailoring the reverse diffusion specifically for reconstruction.
+In this work, we introduce a hybrid JSCC scheme for MIMO CSI compression that combines an autoencoder-based initial estimation with diffusion-based refinement.
+Our residual diffusion approach initializes reverse diffusion with a coarse autoencoder estimate, thereby tailoring it specifically for reconstruction.
 This two-stage framework can be exited after either stage based on channel conditions and performance requirements, balancing computational complexity against fidelity.
-Further, using \textit{$\chi$-prediction}, we enable single-step diffusion inference with minimal performance loss, substantially reducing latency.
+Further, using \textit{$\chi$-prediction}, we enable a low-complexity 2-step diffusion inference with minimal performance loss, substantially reducing latency.
 Our experiments across varying channel complexities show diffusion-based refinement delivers optimal value for complex channel distributions, while autoencoder solutions efficiently serve simpler channel distributions.
-These findings highlight diffusion models' potential for enhancing CSI reconstruction at base stations under challenging uplink conditions.
-Future work includes developing multi-rate compression within a single model, investigating quantization effects, exploring weight quantization techniques, and optimizing the U-Net backbone for improved computational efficiency while preserving performance.
-Further, including additional loss terms such as the binary cross entropy loss between transmitted and received data or the effective MIMO channel capacity, to directly optimize for the downstream task~\cite{li2023task} is also an interesting direction.
+These findings highlight the potential of diffusion models to enhance CSI reconstruction at base stations under challenging uplink conditions.
+Future work includes developing multi-rate compression within a single model, investigating quantization effects, exploring weight-quantization techniques, and optimizing the U-Net backbone to improve computational efficiency while preserving performance.
+Further, including additional loss terms, such as the binary cross-entropy loss between transmitted and received data or the effective MIMO channel capacity, to directly optimize for the downstream task~\cite{li2023task} is also an interesting direction.